The Great Mountain Biking Video

 The Great Mountain Biking Video is a mountain biking instructional videotape, produced in 1987 and released in 1988 by San Diego, USA video production company New & Unique Videos.

 History

-Patty Mooney and Mark Schulze, an early user of the Helmet camera, learned about the sport of Mountain biking while in Canada in 1986.
+Patty Mooney and Mark Schulze, an early innovator of the Helmet camera, learned about the sport of Mountain biking while in Canada in 1986.
 In 1987, the couple produced the mountain biking video, The Great Mountain Biking Video.

-The video featured mountain-bike racing professionals Ned Overend, Martha Kennedy, John Tomac, Julia Ingersoll, Tinker Juarez, Trials rider, Kevin Norton and Olympian John Howard (cyclist) who instructed viewers on how to properly ride a mountain bike.
+The video featured mountain-bike racing professionals Ned Overend, Martha Kennedy, John Tomac, Julia Ingersoll, Tinker Juarez, Trials rider, Kevin Norton and Olympian John Howard who instructed viewers on how to properly ride a mountain bike.
+Fastest recorded woman on a bicycle, Denise Mueller also appears as a young girl in the video.